 With that in mind, we’d like to present several different types of insurance you should consider if transporting pets.
 We don’t officially endorse any single provider, but each option described below lists a single insurance company as an example.
 Our goal is to inform and empower transporters, not to make any business decisions on your behalf.

 Commercial General Liability (CGL) Insurance

 A common type of insurance, general liability policies protect against lawsuits for damages.
 Whenever your business might be held liable, a CGL policy has you covered.
-In addition to injury or property damage caused to your customer, policies may also cover libel, slander, contractual liability, and more.
+In addition to injury or property damage caused to your customer, policies can also cover libel, slander, contractual liability, loss of income due to suspension of operation, and much more.